Forest rangers, fire crews brace for eclipse watchers to descend on U.S. West

 A wildfire in Oregon's Willamette National Forest prompted the closure this month of access to Mount Jefferson, the state's second-highest peak and a would-be destination for those hoping to see the total eclipse, said Kirk Copic, visitor services information assistant for the forest.

+On Thursday, a separate blaze 30 miles south near the town of Sisters, Oregon, also in the path of totality, prompted Governor Kate Brown to invoke the state's Emergency Conflagration Act, freeing up additional firefighting resources.
+She cited the need "to keep community, visitors and property safe" in the run-up to the eclipse.

-First responders may not be able to help travelers as quickly as in a normal situation, Idaho State Police spokesman Tim Marsano warned, adding, "The 911 system is going to be pushed to its limit."
+In Idaho, state police spokesman Tim Marsano warned that first responders there may not be able to help travelers as quickly as in a normal situation, adding, "The 911 system is going to be pushed to its limit."

 In the Sawtooth alone, forest rangers expect as many as 30,000 people to inundate an area around the small town of Stanley, home to just 68 year-round residents.